expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 ### `Cellular.mobileCountryCode`

 The mobile country code (MCC) for the user’s current registered cellular service provider.
-On Android, the result may be unreliable on CDMA networks.
+On Android, this value is only available when SIM state is [`SIM_STATE_READY`](https://developer.android.com/reference/android/telephony/TelephonyManager.html#SIM_STATE_READY).
+Otherwise, this returns `null`.

 #### Examples